OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 >**Note:**
 > The Single Sign-on API is currently supported for Word, Excel, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../../reference/requirement-sets/identity-api-requirement-sets.md).
+> Single Sign-on is currently in preview for Outlook.
+If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
+Details are at [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx)

 For users, this makes running your add-in a smooth experience that involves at signing in only once.
 For developers, this means that your add-in can authenticate users and gain authorized access to the user’s data via Microsoft Graph with credentials that the user has already provided to the Office application.